waffleio/waffle.io-takeout/INSTALL.md

 * A supported Linux server (modern versions of Ubuntu, Debian, CentOS, Red Hat & Fedora)
 * A Waffle Takeout license file (downloadable from [https://takeout.waffle.io](https://takeout.waffle.io))
 * A GitHub Enterprise installation secured via SSL certificate.
 (Waffle Takeout does not support connecting to GitHub Enterprise insecurely over HTTP at this time.)
-* A MongoDB instance. **[MongoDB 2.6](https://www.mongodb.org/downloads#previous) is currently required** (You are currently required to manage your own database.)
-  * You will need to create a db in MongoDB for Waffle Takeout
-  * If you are using authentication, you will need to create a user/password in MongoDB which has read/write privileges on the created DB and then set the MongoDB connection string to `user:password@yourmongodb-host-name-or-ip:27017/dbname`

 ## Host Machine